GSA/govt-urls/README.md

 # A Tip of the Hat

 A tip of the hat to Marilyn Kercher.
-She started this list many years ago and took it as her personal mission to ensure you could find information from any government website&mdash;including those that don't end in .gov or .mil&mdash;when you search on [USA.gov](http://www.usa.gov).
+She started this list many years ago and took it as her personal mission to ensure you can find information from any government website&mdash;including those that don't end in .gov or .mil&mdash;when you search on [USA.gov](http://www.usa.gov).
 She would be thrilled to learn that this list is now open for anyone to access.

 We welcome comments and additions.
-[Contribute](/CONTRIBUTING.md) directly to this list or email us at <USASearch@gsa.gov>.
+[Contribute](/CONTRIBUTING.md) directly to this list or email us at <search@support.digitalgov.gov>.